 Let’s get into the parameters one by one.

 Solar Panel Wattage

 Solar panel wattage is commonly called the ‘power rating’ of a solar panel.
 It is the amount of power a solar panel can generate if the temperature and sunlight are ideal.

-Typically, power ratings to solar panels vary between 250 to 400 watts.
+Typically, power ratings for solar panels vary between 250 to 400 watts.
 The power rating of a solar panel is inversely proportional to the number of panels required.
-In other words, the greater the power rating, the lesser is the number of solar panels needed to achieve desired energy output.
+In other words, the greater the power rating, the fewer solar panels are needed to achieve the desired energy output.
 Let’s consider the average wattage of 350 kW

 Solar Panel Efficiency